Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback: Introduction

 \section{Introduction}

 Driven by the explosive growth of e-commerce, digital advertising has become the dominant marketing force in the global economy, with US spending exceeding \$129 billion in 2019.
 The engine generating this revenue is the online ad auction.
 While the truthful Second-Price (Vickrey) auction was historically the industry standard, the ecosystem has recently undergone a paradigm shift toward First-Price auctions.
-This transition, completed by major exchanges like AppNexus, OpenX, and Google Ad Manager by 2019, now accounts for the majority of the display ad market~\citep{despotakis2019first}.
+This transition, completed by major exchanges like AppNexus, OpenX, and Google Ad Manager by 2019, now accounts for the majority of the display ad market~\cite{despotakis2019first}.

 This shift fundamentally alters bidder incentives.
 Unlike in second-price settings, truth-telling is no longer a dominant strategy; bidders must strategically ``shade'' their bids below private values to generate surplus.
-Furthermore, platforms like Google have introduced new transparency mechanisms, providing the ``minimum-bid-to-win'' only to the winner, or sometimes to all participants, creating a complex ``one-sided feedback'' environment.
+Furthermore, platforms like Google have introduced new transparency mechanisms, providing the auction-winning bid after each auction, creating a complex ``one-sided feedback'' environment.
 Despite this, existing research often relies on static competitor distributions, ignoring the rich contextual data (e.g., user demographics) that drives modern pricing.
-In this paper, we address the challenge of learning to bid in repeated first-price auctions with \emph{budgets, contextual competitors, and unknown noise}.
+In this paper, we address the challenge of learning to bid in repeated first-price auctions with one-sided information feedback, budgets, contextual competitors, and unknown noise.